To get links for your webmaster choose the Embed the survey into your website, blog, or application option from the survey Launch page, and then:

 The current page contains the following topics:

-To acquire the HTML Survey code for your webmaster you need to choose the Embed the survey into your website, blog, or application option on the survey Launch page, and then:
+To acquire the HTML Form/Survey code for your webmaster you need to choose the Embed the survey into your website, blog, or application option on the survey Launch page, and then:

-- Select the iFrame code to display survey in frame on page option.
+- Select the iFrame code to display form/survey in frame on page option.

 - Copy and paste the HTML in the textbox onto your website.
 This text box contains HTML survey code your webmaster can insert in the body of an HTML page on your company's website.
 The HTML script should be inserted within <body></body> tags.